owendswang/VS2019-FFplay/README.md

 # VS2019 FFplay
 FFplay built with Visual Studio 2019

+## Introduction
+This is a VS2019 C++ project of ffplay.
+But according to the complicated issues with licenses and copyrights, I didn't include any FFmpeg and SDL2 source files or lib files.
+But you could add them by yourself according to the instructions below.
+So this repository only contains VS project and solution files.

 ## Versions
 - Source Files:            FFmpeg-n4.3.1
 - FFmpeg Windows build:    ffmpeg-4.3.2-2021-02-27-full_build-shared